adifahmad/ReactreduxC35/README.md

 # Step 1 : How To Run API Web

 First, you must activate the API server in order to run the data you want to display.
-Because this is an important component for the data to appear, you can also see it and a tutorial on how to turn it on with the following GitHub API link: https://github.com/adifahmad/APIPhonebookC35Sequalize
+Because this is an important component for the data to appear, you can also see it and a tutorial on how to turn it on with the following GitHub API link: https://github.com/adifahmad/APIPhonebookC35Sequalize.
+You can run the code as follows :

+### `npm run dev`

 # Step 2 : How to Starting Run Web React